azureprofessional/azure-concept/1000 - Basic Infrastructure/1600-Storage.md

 ## General Purpose v2

+[comment]: # (Add small explanation regarding GPv1 and Blob Storage, why it's not generally used anymore and where it might still be applicable today.)

 General-purpose v2 (GPv2) accounts are storage accounts that support all of the latest features for blobs, files, queues, and tables.
 GPv2 accounts support all APIs and features supported in GPv1 and Blob storage accounts.
 They also support the same durability, availability, scalability, and performance features in those account types.
 Pricing for GPv2 accounts has been designed to deliver the lowest per gigabyte prices, and industry competitive transaction prices.

 For block blobs in a GPv2 storage account, you can choose between hot and cool storage tiers at the account level, or hot, cool, and archive tiers at the blob level based on access patterns.
 Store frequently, infrequently, and rarely accessed data in the hot, cool, and archive storage tiers respectively to optimize costs.